Fudan-iGEM/2025-wiki/pages/design.md

 ### *Module 3—Controlling Cluster Size*

-For increased control and safety, we introduced BAX(BBa_K5441013), an apoptosis-inducing protein, under the control of a pTet2 promoter.
-BAX is a pro-apoptotic member of the Bcl-2 protein family.
+For increased control and safety, we introduced *BAX*(BBa_K5441013), an apoptosis-inducing protein, under the control of a pTet2 promoter.
+Bax is a pro-apoptotic member of the Bcl-2 protein family.
 When expressed in *S. cerevisiae*, it induces cell apoptosis via a mitochondria-related pathway[^13].
 This mechanism allows us to control the size of our clusters and, if necessary, induce the apoptosis of the entire system.
 We verified the module's effectiveness by observing and analyzing the cluster size under a confocal microscope .

 ### *Module* 4—*Controlling Individual Diversity*

 Genomic instability can lead to cells acquiring multiple drug resistances in a short period.
 For example, changes in chromosome ploidy (e.g. from diploid to haploid) can result in the loss of sensitive genes, contributing to multi-drug resistance.
 This suggests a strong link between ploidy and resistance[^14].

-To control individual diversity within the cluster, we introduced the meiosis-inducing gene Ime1(BBa_250R9OVR) under the control of a pTet2 promoter.
+To control individual diversity within the cluster, we introduced the meiosis-inducing gene IME1(BBa_250R9OVR) under the control of a pTet2 promoter.
 Ime1 is an essential transcriptional activator for meiosis-specific gene expression.
 By interacting with other transcription factors, it activates genes involved in the meiotic process[^15].
 We verified this module through cell size analysis and PI staining observed under a microscope.

 <div style="text-align: center;" id="fig4">
     <img src="https://static.igem.wiki/teams/5643/pageimage/design/fig3-bax-ime.webp" style="width:80%">